NthBox/extra-vision-ai/docs/debug/local-inference-coreml-transition-debug-troubleshoot.md

 - **Automated Linking (Expo Professional Way)**: Implemented a custom Expo Config Plugin (`plugins/withMLModel.js`) to automatically inject the `.mlmodel` or `.mlpackage` file into the Xcode project during the `prebuild` phase.
 - **Support for .mlpackage**: Updated the plugin to correctly handle the `.mlpackage` folder format by setting the `lastKnownFileType` to `wrapper.mlpackage`, allowing Xcode to treat the directory as a single compiled model bundle.
 - **EAS-Ready Native Bridge**: Moved native source files to `src/native/ios` and updated `plugins/withDetectObjects.js` to handle file copying during the ephemeral `prebuild` stage on EAS servers.
+- **Relative Native Pathing**: Forced the model reference path to `ExtraVisionAI/yolov10n.mlpackage` to match the physical copy location, resolving pathing mismatches in the generated `pbxproj`.

 ## Lessons Learned & Prevention
 - **Hardware-Specific Optimizations**: For real-time mobile AI, cross-platform wrappers (like TFLite) should be secondary to native frameworks (CoreML/NNAPI) when performance and thermals are critical.